sanjaybuddapar/motogiga/README.md

 - 10th and final step is to run relayer_no_redis.ts using `npx tsx relayer_no_redis.ts`.
 - Good job, you did it.

+**Make sure to do the following if you're running this more than one time:**
+- Rename or delete crafted-transactions.txt.
+- Rename or delete output_txns.txt

 You can edit the values that are sent to increase or decrease gas used.
 This is to send 200,000 transactions at ~15 sats/vb.
 By changing the values and numbers inside each of the commented lines, you can achieve different number of transactions, and different gas amounts.